EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

 ### Step 2 (optional): Confirm Stream Policy Authorization availability

-By default, Stream Policy Authorization is bundled with EventStoreDB 24.10 LTS.
-You can confirm its availability in the EventStoreDB logs.
+By default, Stream Policy Authorization is bundled with KurrentDB 24.10 LTS.
+You can confirm its availability in the KurrentDB logs.
 Look for the following log message:

 ```
 [INF] AuthorizationPolicyRegistryFactory Loaded Authorization Policy plugin: streampolicy
 ```

-Refer to the [log documentation](@server/diagnostics/logs.md) for instructions on accessing EventStoreDB logs.
+Refer to the [log documentation](@server/diagnostics/logs.md) for instructions on accessing KurrentDB logs.

 ### Step 3: Enable Stream Policy Authorization

 ::: note
-When Stream Policy Authorization is enabled, EventStoreDB will not enforce stream [Access Control Lists (ACLs)](@server/security/user-authorization.md#access-control-lists).*
+When Stream Policy Authorization is enabled, KurrentDB will not enforce stream [Access Control Lists (ACLs)](@server/security/user-authorization.md#access-control-lists).*
 :::